Two Moors Pine Marten Project FAQs

 Is this reintroduction a trial or a permanent reintroduction?

-The proposed re-introduction is intended to help assist the national recovery of pine marten and would begin to establish a permanent and sustainable population in South West England.
+The re-introduction is intended to help assist the national recovery of pine marten and would begin to establish a permanent and sustainable population in South West England.
 After completion of the reintroduction project, ongoing work would take place to monitor the expansion and dispersal of pine martens across the South West.
 Supplementary animal releases may take place in future years to boost numbers if required.

 Have there been pine marten sightings in Devon?